Blue Cash Everyday from American Express Card Review

 3% cash back on groceries, gas, and online shopping is a pretty sweet deal for a no-annual-fee card.

-Comes with unique Pay It and Plan It features (through the AmEx app).
+Comes with unique Pay It and Plan It features (through the Amex app).
 Pay It lets you pay off small purchases (less than $100) right away, earning rewards and avoiding interest.
 With Plan It, you can create an installment payment plan (on qualifying purchases of $100 or more) for a monthly fee that’s less than your APR.
-(See AmEx’s FAQ for more details.)
+(See Amex’s FAQ for more details.)

 Put your kids to work, child labor laws notwithstanding, by adding them (ages 13-plus) — and employees and your spouse — to the account to help rack up rewards on your behalf.